brudnak/hosted-tenant-rancher/README.md

 You can test with latest, alpha or stable.
 Just change the rancher.repository_url to what you need.

 More details about repository_url here: https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/choose-a-rancher-version#helm-chart-repositories

-#### Rancher Prime

-Added a new yml value `image`.
-If you want to use Rancher Prime, you need to set the image to `registry.rancher.com/rancher/rancher-prime`.
-Otherwise, set it as "rancher/rancher".

 ```yml
 s3: